douglashill/douglashill.github.io/Content/javascript-in-swift.md

 ### Integrating the dependency

 If you have a lot of JavaScript dependencies, which in turn have their own dependences, it would probably be a good idea to use a JavaScript dependency manager, like [npm](https://www.npmjs.com).
 In my case I don’t have many JavaScript dependencies, so I just added this repository as a Git submodule.
-I’ll skip over the details of this.

 Next I added [`trackers.js`](https://github.com/newhouse/url-tracking-stripper/blob/master/assets/js/trackers.js) to my Xcode project and added it as a resource of my target in Xcode.
 Swift code is compiled into machine code.
 On the other hand, JavaScript is an interpreted language, and the source code is shipped inside the app bundle exactly as you see it.